ErnestoZuniga/ErnestoZuniga.github.io/README.md

 ## About me

-Nothing much to say, I'm a senior engineering student and also an meant to be web full stack developer by hobby and passion.
-Know me more by clicking  [here](https://ernestozuniga.github.io/).
+Nothing much to say, I'm a senior engineering student and also a meant to be web full stack developer by hobby and passion.
+Know more about me by clicking  [here](https://ernestozuniga.github.io/).

 ## Tech